Deciding Which Candidate to Recruit: A Simple Guide to Making the Final Choice

 When coming up with your scores, look for patterns in candidates’ experience, such as:

-• Do they repeat their mistakes?
+• Do they keep repeating the same mistakes?

 • Do they work well with their teams and managers?